cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 as posterior distributions or posterior functions rather than as “posteriors” to avoid unintended reactions from some readers.

 The term 'posteriors' has been well established in the literature for decades and is unlikely to cause offense.
+Furthermore, the posteriors we present in this paper are not function or distributions, but samples of an unknown posterior PDF.
+We believe that our description of the sampling methodology in section 4.2 makes this clear.
+We also note that one of us was quite confused as what the the unintended reaction from the term "posterior" might be.

 > 7 The figures and the text need to be better coordinated so that readers can easily verify points made in the text when the figures are referred to.
 Several of the figures can be modified to make them more useful to the reader.
 These modifications should not be time-consuming to make.

-We have made some minor modifications to figures.
+We have made some minor modifications to figures to address this issue.

 > 8 A key modeling assumption seems to be that fault slip is not affected by stress changes accompanying the fault rupture, but this assumption is not stated.
 I think it should be.

-We clearly state that our results are predicated upon the Wallace-Bott assumption that fault slip occurs in the direction of maximum shear stress.
+We agree that this is important to state and did not realize we had not in this manuscript.
+As stated, our model is  predicated upon the Wallace-Bott assumption that fault slip occurs in the direction of maximum shear stress, implicitly in that assumption is that coseismic slip rake reflects accumulated shear stress on the fault prior to earthquake nucleation, and that dynamic stresses do not result in a significant re-orientation of coseismic slip.
+To make this more clear, we have slightly modified the relevant sentence in the abstract to:

+"We estimate the tectonic stress needed to overcome topographic and lithostatic stresses by assuming that the direction of maximum shear accumulated on the faults is roughly collinear with the inferred coseismic slip."

+And in section 4.2, where we state the Wallace-Bott assumption, we added "prior to the initiation of the earthquake" to make this clear.

 > 9 The comparison of the Beichuan fault to an optimally oriented fault needs to be clarified.
 This seems to be a key point, but the discussion of this point